david-fong/okiidoku/README.md

 This project is MIT licenced.
 If something does not work for you, you can always do your own work and adapt it for your own needs.

 The project is still in its early stages.
 It it not stable.
 You can find [its roadmap here](./cpp/TODO.md).
-While I'd like to have cross-platform support and support for most popular compilers, it's not one of my priorities.
-I also prioritize using modern technologies over supporting older ones.
+While I'd like to have cross-platform support and support for most popular compilers, it's not one of my current priorities.
+I also prioritize using modern toolchain and c++ standard library features over supporting older ones.

 If you have a question about the project and whether it is suitable for your own goals, please do your own research about [other existing projects](#other-existing-projects-and-solvers) and what they provide, and read through this project's [design docs](./design/) before asking.
 That being said, I recognize that people need to begin somewhere with learning to use software and various toolchains (myself included!), so if you find yourself completely lost as to how to begin and you _really_ want to try playing with this project, please make a post in the GitHub discussions page and I'll see if I can help.